wp-plugins/related/readme.txt

 As many as you like, there's no limit.

-= WordPress version 2.9 is listed as minimum required version.
-Any chance it will work with earlier versions? =

-There's a chance it will work with earlier versions, but I haven't tested it.

 = I have 500+ posts on my blog and selecting the posts with the one select box isn't very comfortable, lots of scrolling. =

 That's true, it isn't ideal for large blogs.
 This might get improved in future releases, feel free to submit ideas.

-= In WordPress 2.9, a strange error appears when I try to delete the plugin. =

-Yes, I don't know what the problem is.
-It's only in WordPress 2.9.
-Just delete the plugin directory manually from wp-content/plugins.

 = When I delete the plugin, will it delete the related posts data? =